silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 Conclusion:

-As we can see above table, the increment flash is only 19.8k, and the increment RAM is 0.51k.
+As we can see the table above, the increment flash is only 19.8k, and the increment RAM is 0.51k, it is acceptable for the resource restriction SOC.

 ## FAQ